The tracking detector of the FASER experiment: Tests during construction and commissioning of the FASER tracker

 Figure~\ref{f:thermST1} shows the temperature of the two NTC sensors on each module in one plane of one station, which was measured during surface commissioning of the first station.
 The temperature values are listed for power-off (green), after powering the modules (orange) and after powering and configuring the chips (blue).
 The values without powering correspond to the coolant temperature of 15$^{\circ}$C. The maximum values of around 27$^{\circ}$C are reached after powering and configuring the modules.
 The module temperatures vary slightly in a pattern along the flow of the cooling loop.
 It leads to the behaviour that typically the modules in the corners of the plane (modules 0, 3, 4, and 7) are the coldest ones.

-All the temperature values are well below 35$^{\circ}$C which is the required maximum temperature of the module.
-The difference was within 1$^{\circ}$C, compared to the results in the plane commissioning.
+All the temperature values are well below 35$^{\circ}$C which is the maximum temperature of the module.
+The results are consistent within 1$^{\circ}$C with those in the plane commissioning.
 A similar thermal performance was obtained for the other two stations and after installation into TI12.

-As an example of the temperature stability of the tracker planes, Figure~\ref{f:SCTNTCs} shows the temperature measured with one of two NTC sensors on each module (NTC1 and NTC2) in plane 5 during a period of 24 hours covering one calibration sequence.
-The analogue and digital currents consumed by the ABCD3TA chips fluctuate during the calibration, causing a slight variation of the module temperature, however this never exceeds 35$^{\circ}$C. When the module is powered off, the temperature decreases to the coolant temperature of 15$^{\circ}$C. It was confirmed that the temperature was stable during the nominal operation.
-In addition, the dew point inside the planes was kept well below the coolant temperature during the commissioning.
+As an example of the temperature stability of the tracker planes, Figure~\ref{f:SCTNTCs} shows the temperature measured with one of two NTC sensors on each module in plane 5 during a period of 24 hours covering one calibration sequence.
+The analogue and digital currents consumed by the ABCD3TA chips fluctuate during the calibration, causing a slight variation of the module temperature, however this never exceeds 29$^{\circ}$C. When the module is powered off, the temperature decreases to the coolant temperature of 15$^{\circ}$C. It is confirmed that the temperature was stable during nominal operation.
+In addition, the dew point inside the planes is kept around \ang{-40}C, which is well below the coolant temperature during the commissioning.